kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 4.19 (Oct 2018)
 ^^^^^^^^^^^^^^^

-Hilights, no big changes in this releaase:
+Highlights, no big changes in this release:

 - allow defrag on opened read-only files that have rw permissions
 - tree checker improvements, reported by fuzzing